home biography contact works

 The Cello Concerto was commissioned by the Norwegian cellist Audun Sandvik.

-The work will have its world premiere with cellist Audun Sandvik and Norwegian Radio Orchestra in April 2023.
-It will also be recorded on LAWO Classics, planned for release in spring 2024 together with a Piano Concerto.
+The work had its world premiere with cellist Audun Sandvik and Norwegian Radio Orchestra in April 2024.
+It was released on LAWO Classics in November 2024 together with a Piano Concerto.

 Concordia Discors, Etudes I, II and III for Solo Piano (2006)